 Pay is the remuneration payable by the employer to the employee for the stipulated and/or performed work.
 It is not necessary for the existence of an employment contract to determine what will be due as pay.
-However, it must be established that a consideration will be provided.
+However, it must be established that consideration will be provided.

-Even if the parties have agreed that no pay would be due, the pay element can be brought into a contractual relationship by a collective labour agreement, a collective agreement declared universally binding or a government pay scheme.
+Even if the parties have agreed that no payment would be due, the pay element can be brought into a contractual relationship by a collective labour agreement, a collective agreement declared universally binding or a government pay scheme.

 In any case, the following may not be regarded as pay:

 - reimbursements for costs incurred such as travel and accommodation costs or clothing allowances;

 - benefits not stipulated by the employer, which are not in return for work and to which the employee is not automatically entitled, such as Christmas and New Year bonuses;

 - reimbursements or benefits from third parties such as tips;